Formosa Magazine

 The opening celebration took place in Mandarina Crown Hotel (中泰賓館) in the afternoon of 8 September 1979.
 A blockade by the military ensued, sometimes known as the Mandarina Crown Hotel Incident.
 For the next three months until the raid, branches were opened throughout Taiwan.
 Opening were followed by speeches and conferences.

+Formosa Magazine was owned by The Formosa Plastics Group, a group of companies originally founded in 1954 in part funded by an American economic aid mission.